tobiassjosten/sfFlattrPlugin/README.md

 # sfFlattrPlugin

 This Symfony plugin enables easy to use integration with the [Flattr service](http://flattr.com/).
-Specifically, it gives a helper function to create Flattr buttons.
+Specifically, it provides a helper function to create Flattr buttons.

 ## Installation